Who wins in the war to the softest, most comfortable and ecofriendly sheets?

 While the mechanical process of creating bamboo bedding is environmentally friendly, the chemical process adds so much toxic chemicals to the fibers that is could hardly be considered green.
 The process of creating bedding from bamboo is composed of using 12 toxic chemicals.
 These chemicals are incredibly harsh and harmful not only on the bamboo fibers but also on the environment.

 These chemicals are just as damaging as they are hard to pronounce - are composed of multi-syllabic words that are classified as corrosive, and its chemical composition drastically alters the beneficial qualities of bamboos.
 Furthermore, there is no way for the chemicals to be recycled after usage, so they are dumped into the environment.
 About 50% of them find their way back into the environment, polluting the earth, dirtying the air, and contaminating the water.

 Once the Federal Trade Commission caught on to this, they began mandating companies to list the product as made from Rayon rather than bamboo.
-Since the chemicals so harshly altered the bamboos fibers, they couldn’t list the product as bamboo but rather as Rayon.
+Since the chemicals so harshly altered the bamboos fibers, they couldn’t list these types of sheets as bamboo but rather as Rayon.